 4. Two “Rookie” cards, denoting a wrestler’s first appearance in a Topps set.
 Note also the color of the wrestler’s name (red, blue, or gold) on each card denotes which of the WWE brands they appear on (Raw, Smackdown, or NXT, respectively).

 5. I also unwrapped two insert cards from the six packs in the box: A blue parallel (1 in 34 packs, numbered to 150) of Raw rookie Riddick Moss (a real Vince McMahon-style musclehead if ever there was one), and a Finest Debut card of top star Seth Rollins, from back when he debuted as part of the then-shadowy stable The Shield.

 Card feel: 4 of 5 – These cards are almost too shiny, really.
 They’re kind of hard for me to handle comfortably because I’m constantly worried about getting fingerprints on the ridiculously shiny surfaces.
 These really do keep the classic Topps Finest shininess tradition alive.
 That said, these are solid, well-cut, attractive cards from top to bottom, back to front.
-Just exercise caution if you have naturally greasy fingers.
+Just exercise caution if you have naturally greasy fingers like I do.